 A Puppy Will Change Your Life

-strI’ll be honest, you can plan everything down to the letter, but there is nothing that will prepare you for the emotional roller coaster that is adopting a puppy…especially within the first months!
-From the first few phone calls you make to the breeders (if you’re going that route), to the day you bring your little buddy home, your nerves are all over the place—well, at least ours were!
-It’s almost as if you forget everything you researched the moment you hold your puppy in your arms for the first time…or the moment your puppy chews up one of your favorite books…or the moment your puppy has an accident on your favorite rug!
+You can plan everything down to the letter, but there is nothing that will prepare you for the emotional roller coaster that is adopting a puppy…especially within the first months!
+From the first few phone calls you make to the breeders (if you’re going that route), to the day you bring your new dog home, your nerves are all over the place—well, at least ours were!
+And, the moment you hold your puppy in your arms for the first time, your forget all your plans.

 Henry The Smol